nishi2go/maximo-docker/README.md

     ```bash
     docker-compose up -d
     ```
-    Note: It will take 3-4 hours (depend on your machine) to complete the installation.
+    Note: It will take 3-4 hours (depend on your machine spec) to complete the installation.
 8. Make sure to be accessible to Maximo login page: http://hostname/maximo